quintel/documentation/docs/main/heat-networks.md

 ---
-title: Heat networks
+title: District heating
 ---

-Below you can find more information about heat networks in the Energy Transition Model.
+In the Supply > ['District heating'](https://pro.energytransitionmodel.com/scenario/supply/heat/heat-sources) section in the ETM you can specify the heat sources, transport losses and storage for district heating.
+If you want to know more about the modelling principles behind the use of district heating within the ETM, you can find more information below.

 ## District heating networks
 The demand, supply and storage of heat for district heating networks in households, buildings and agriculture is calculated on an hourly basis.